How To Find Cheap Flights (+ Practical Tips)

 I mostly book directly from the website of the airline I’ve picked.
 This is usually also the cheapest way, but not always.

 Resellers sometimes offer cheaper prices for the exact same tickets.
 This may seem impossible and smell like a scam but isn’t.
-Online travel agencies (OTC) have signed deals with airlines to reserve a huge chuck of seats (called “inventory”) and thus get them for less than individual direct buyers.
+Online travel agencies (OTC) have signed deals with airlines to reserve a huge chunk of seats (called “inventory”) and thus get them for less than individual direct buyers.

 It’s not a scam – you may pay less when you book through an OTC but you must know the fine print.